kristopolous/music-explorer/readme.md

 Eventually this intends to be rewritten using a SQLite backend (instead of the file system as a DB which is the current approach) and url references instead of downloading the assets (as currently happen).

-The system is currently based around bandcamp ... downloading entire labels from bandcamp.
+The system that is installable from this repo is currently based around only bandcamp and has no discovery systems, only a browsing one.

+It works by ... downloading entire labels from bandcamp.
 I know what you're saying "that sounds shady." --- I've actually spent 300% more buying music on bandcamp month over month than I did before because this tool exposes artists to me for me to buy.

 The abstractions are like any powerful sets of tools: your personal moral compass is the guide to how you use it.